Live life on offense

 3) Actively manage & maintain your trajectory

-Entropy.
-Everything trends toward chaos over time.
+Entropy; everything trends toward chaos over time.
 You may have precisely uncovered & defined your values.
 You may have carefully reshaped your life around those values.
 But perhaps the hardest step is defending your values and lifestyle over time—from yourself, from others, and from societal pressure.

 Defending against yourself